adigxd/Voxelbulb/README.md

 # Graphics-3D-OpenGL

-3D engine with noise-based terrain generation made from scratch with OpenGL
+Voxel engine with noise-based terrain generation made from scratch with OpenGL

 ### Shaders: